 The number of shares beneficially owned by each stockholder as described in this prospectus is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
 In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, or other rights, held by such person that are currently exercisable or will become exercisable within 60 days of the date of this prospectus, are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
-The percentage ownership of each individual or entity after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 38,771,766 shares of our common stock and the payment of an accrued dividend to holders of our convertible preferred stock in the aggregate amount of 11,751,763 shares of our common stock, in each case immediately prior to the closing of this offering, and before this offering is computed on the basis of 58,329,377 total shares of our common stock outstanding, in each case, immediately following the conversion of all outstanding shares of our convertible preferred stock, inclusive of the accrued dividend, into 50,523,529 shares of our common stock, in each case immediately prior to the closing of this offering (other than this offering).
+The percentage ownership of each individual or entity after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into shares of our common stock and the payment of an accrued dividend to holders of our convertible preferred stock in the aggregate amount of shares of our common stock, in each case immediately prior to the closing of this offering, and before this offering is computed on the basis of total shares of our common stock outstanding, in each case, immediately following the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, in each case immediately prior to the closing of this offering (other than this offering).
 Unless otherwise indicated, the address of all listed stockholders is 630 W. Germantown Pike, Suite 215, Plymouth Meeting, Pennsylvania 19462.